skip to Main Content

 Hair Restoration with PRP and Acell before and after in Seattle at Well Medical Arts

-How does Seattle PRP Hair Restoration Work?
+How does PRF Hair Restoration Work?

 The recovery from the procedure is typically uneventful.
 Pain is easily managed in most cases with non-narcotic analgesic medication such as Ibuprofen.
 Some mild swelling of the forehead is occasionally seen 1-2 days after injections.
 This is normal and will resolve in 48 hours.
 Avoiding vigorous activity is recommended until the swelling is gone.
 There is no other downtime or noticeable effects of the procedure.
 Patients can wash their hair normally immediately after the injections.

 New hair growth can be seen as early as 2 months, but is typically evident between 3-6 months and will continue to improve for up to a year after treatment.
+We strongly recommend a minimum of three treatments spaced one month apart to start to see results.

-Every person has different levels of hair loss and can have different reactions to PRP treatments.
+Every person has different levels of hair loss and can have different reactions to PRF treatments.
 While it is hard to give an answer that will fit for everyone we generally adhere to the following guidelines.

-For men it is typically recommended to have a minimum three treatments spaced 4-8 weeks apart for best results followed by regular maintenance every 6 or 12 months to keep the hair follicles healthy.
+It is typically recommended to have a minimum three treatments spaced 4-8 weeks apart for best results followed by regular maintenance every 6 or 12 months to keep the hair follicles healthy.

-For the best results, it’s recommended to begin PRP therapy as soon as you notice thinning.
+For the best results, it’s recommended to begin PRF therapy as soon as you notice thinning.
 The treatment is more effective if hair loss is recent, as it’s easier to stimulate hair follicles that haven’t been dormant for a long time.

-How does PRP work?
+How does PRP/PRF work?

 What else can you do to help restore your hair.